thiagoprz/ms-active-data-provider/README.md

 Basically you just need to download this package and put MSActiveDataProvider in the application.components folder (by default: protected/components).
 After that you may use it in any CModel based class, for instance replacing any call of CActiveDataProvider for MSActiveDataProvider.

+Example
+--
+You can check the [User model sample](/example/User.php).